dmcmeekan9/dmcmeekan9/README.md

 **dmcmeekan9/dmcmeekan9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --!>

-- 🔭 I’m currently working on my Master's degree in CS at Western Illinois University!
+- 🔭 I’m currently working on my Master's degree in CS at Western Illinois University! <br>
 - 🌱 I’m currently learning how to work on the mainframe at current place of work, as well as further software development in relation to server-side development and WebRTC.
 This involves current course work among side projects.
 - ⚡ Fun fact: I am twenty-two and love sports